23004004/001Multiprogramming/README.md

 ### To build

 - `make bbb` BeagleBone Black
-- `make qemu` VersatilePB
+- `make qemu` VersatilePB - Qemu
-- `make qemu-debug` VersatilePB
+- `make qemu-debug` VersatilePB - Qemu with GDB

-Note: This program is meant to be ran on Linux and requires gcc-arm-none-aebi , gdb-and multiarch and optionally qemu.
+Note: This program is meant to be ran on Linux and requires gcc-arm-none-aebi , gdb-multiarch and optionally qemu.

 ### To run on BeagleBone Black